ksidhu10/Back_End_Assignment_2/debugging/debugging.md

 Input validation should be added to ensure that all necessary fields for creating a branch (name, address, phone) are provided.
 ## How does this enhance your understanding of the overall project?
 This confirms that the POST /branches request is functioning correctly and that data is being properly added to the system.
 It also shows that the flow from controller to service is working as expected.

+## Scenario 3: Logical Relationships Between Employees and Branches
+*Breakpoint Location:* employeeService.js, line 110 (getEmployeesByBranch method) *Objective:* Debugging the logic used to retrieve employees based on their branch ID.
+## Debugger Observations
+# Variable States:
+branchId: '1'
+filteredEmployees: [ { id: '1', name: 'Alice Johnson', branchId: '1' }, { id: '4', name: 'James Wilson', branchId: '1' } ]
+## Call Stack:
+getEmployeesByBranch in employeeService.js (line 110)
+getEmployeesByBranch in employeeController.js (line 50)
+# Behavior:
+The function correctly filters the employees based on the provided branchId ('1').
+It returns an array containing employees who belong to branch 1, and the response is sent back to the client as expected.
+# Analysis
+## What did you learn from this scenario?
+The logic for filtering employees by branch is working correctly.
+The correct set of employees is returned based on the branch ID.
+## Did you observe any unexpected behavior?
+If so, what might be the cause?
+No unexpected behavior was observed during this process.
+## Are there areas for improvement or refactoring in this part of the code?
+We could add further optimization, such as checking for an invalid branch ID before making the query.
+## How does this enhance your understanding of the overall project?
+This demonstrates how logical relationships between employees and branches are managed.
+It highlights how filtering logic functions, improving my understanding of how data flows in the backend system.